Shopify Analytics: The Store Owner's Guide to Better Data

 data-site="your-site-id"></script>

-That's it.
+That's the whole job.
 No Google Tag Manager.
 No consent platform.
-No app installation.
-No configuration.
+No app to install.
+Nothing to configure.

 The script is 2KB.
-It starts tracking immediately.
-Every visitor is counted.
-Every source is classified.
-Engagement metrics, outbound links, form submissions, downloads, 404s, and copy events are captured automatically.
+It starts tracking right away.
+Every visitor counted.
+Every source named.
+Engagement metrics, outbound links, form submissions, downloads, 404s, and copy events all captured on their own, with no extra setup from you.

-Your Shopify store is performing better than your dashboard shows.
-Your marketing is working better than your attribution reports suggest.
-Your visitors are more engaged than your metrics indicate.
+Your Shopify store is doing better than your dashboard shows.
+Your marketing is working harder than your attribution reports admit.
+Your visitors are more engaged than your metrics let on.
 You just can't see it yet.

 Comments